 You can try to stem the tide of decentralisation, but you will only hold it off for so long.
 Just as the Scots nearly voted out of the UK, but fell for scaremongering, so a remain vote this time around would only put off the inevitable in a few years’ time.
-It is fair to say that we end up livingbegat the general consensus is, and if the consensus likes being part of a modern Austro-Hungarian Empire, if they like being told what to do by people who have very little understanding of the them of their specific lives, this is what we will get.
-Do you like self government, or do you like being told what to do?
+It is fair to say that we end up living what the general consensus is, and if the consensus likes being part of a modern Austro-Hungarian Empire, if people like being told what to do by individuals who have very little understanding of the them or their specific lives, this is what we will get.
+Do you like self-government, or do you like being told what to do?
 You’d be surprised how many people just want to be told what to do and follow those orders.
 Do you like being able to boot out politicians who don’t perform, or would you rather have them thrust upon you with little say?

 The EU Economy